-Students will be required to attain a minimum of 240 total credits required for graduation.
+Students will be required to attain a minimum of 220 total credits required for graduation.
 Administration will be authorized to allow exceptions in sequence for transfer students.
 School-to-work experience and college coursework are also factored into the calculation of credits.

 Students failing required classes will be rescheduled during the school year when possible.
-Students can also be assigned to Saturday school, if available, for recovery of required classes.
 Summer school is only an option for credit recovery in grades 9-12 with approval by the principal.
-Students in grades 7-12 may be eligible for summer school in order to promote to the next grade with the approval of the principal.
+Students in grades 7-12 may be eligible for summer school in order to be promoted to the next grade with the approval of the principal.
 In all summer school cases, contracts will be required.